mainmatter/playbook/development-process/README.md

   asynchronous as much as possible.
 Give people time to finish what they're focused on, and to respond properly.
 Very rarely is anything so urgent to warrant full interruption.
-- take advantage of rich media: screenshots, screen recordings, screenshares or even hand-drawn sketches can contribute to a better understanding of what you're trying to show or describe.
+- Take advantage of rich media: screenshots, screen recordings, screenshares or even hand-drawn sketches can contribute to a better understanding of what you're trying to show or describe.
 A screen recording of a delivered feature is always a hit.
 During calls, switch on your camera so people can see you -